Classical Music in St Petersburg: How to find hidden treasures

 Luxury: The four-star Alexander House Boutique Hotel in an idyllic location by a canal is a 5-10minute stroll from the theatre.
 There are fewer cafes and restaurants than around Nevsky in this part of town, but you’ll still have a tram outside your door, and a wonderfully quiet location.

-This trip was entirely self funded.
+Disclosure: This trip was entirely self funded.
 I have received no monetary or non-monetary rewards for linking aside from some affiliate links.
 I will only review and recommend places that I have stayed in myself unless otherwise stated.
 You can trust me for the whole, unbiased truth.
 More details on my affiliate link policy are here.